angular/material-adaptive/shrine/README.md

 This implementation of Shrine uses Angular 1.5.x and the new [`.component( )` API](https://docs.angularjs.org/guide/component).
 Building Shrine with *components* dramatically simplified the project/code structures and allows developers to easily understand how the UI designs are implemented as Angular Components.

 > Implementing your Angular 1.5.x application with Components also means your migration to Angular 2 will be significantly easier...
+This branch does **NOT** use ngComponentRouter (new Angular 2 Router); currently Angular 1 ngRouter is used.

 Below are some illustrations that map portions of those Shrine UI views to actual Angular components.
 Shrine has two (2) primary views: